Chart Color Schemes

 Employment drivers in Portarlington are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-As of September 2025, 1,991 residents are employed while the unemployment rate is 1.8% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation lags significantly at 39.8%, compared to Rest of Vic.'s 57.4%.
-Employment is concentrated in health care & social assistance, construction, and retail trade.
-Construction employment levels are particularly notable, at 1.3 times the regional average.
+In comparison to Rest of Vic., Portarlington has an unemployment rate that is 1.8% higher (3.8%), and workforce participation lags significantly at 40.3%, compared to Rest of Vic.'s 61.4%.
+According to Census responses, a high 27.3% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Employment among residents is concentrated in health care & social assistance, construction, and retail trade.
+Notably, construction employment levels are at 1.3 times the regional average.

 Conversely, agriculture, forestry & fishing shows lower representation at 2.8% versus the regional average of 7.5%.
 The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, labour force levels decreased by 0.2%, with employment decreasing by 0.6%, causing unemployment to rise by 0.4 percentage points.
-This compares to Rest of Vic., where employment fell by 0.7% and unemployment rose marginally.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Portarlington.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to Portarlington's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years.
+Over the 12 months to September 2025, labour force levels decreased by 0.2%, combined with employment decreasing by 0.6%, causing unemployment to rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Portarlington's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment